IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

 ## Dataset

-To start training model, first download the dataset and extract data and training label into two directories separately.
+To start training model, first download the dataset and extract training data and label into two directories separately.
 Also, you need to modify the `LOW_DATA_PATH` and `HIGH_DATA_PATH` values in train.py to point to them separately.<br>
-Note:The images in the dataset are all in the YUV format.
+Note:The images in the dataset are all in the YUV format.In addition,the names of the images contain information about heights and widths of the images in a uniform format.For example,the height and width of the image are recorded at index 3 position if `out_0000_BasketballDrive_1920x1080_50` file is split by `'_'`.

 ## Train method

 To train the model, the initial learning rate is set to 0.0001 and parameters β1 = 0.9, β2 = 0.999.
 The learning rate is adjusted with the step strategy using gamma=0.5.
 In our implementation, the learning rate is halved every 150 epochs in QP=43 for the intra coding.
-All networks were trained using the Adam optimizer,and 400 examples in each iteration.
+All networks were trained using the Adam optimizer,and 400 examples in each iteration.<br>

+* Firstly, you need to modify the extraction rules in the `getWH(yuvfileName)` function in training/UTILS.py, which extracts the height and width of images in yuv format from their names.

-* WDSR models can be trained with a pixel-wise loss function with train.py.Default for WDSR is mean squared error.For example,
+* Make sure the training set path is correct.WDSR models can be trained with a pixel-wise loss function with train.py.Default for WDSR is mean squared error.For example,

         python train.py >>FILE_NAME.log 2>&1